moorepants/eme185/content/pages/purchasing.rst

 To place an order at a local store for pickup, these are the procedures to
 follow:

-1. Go to local store and record quantity and part number of items.
+1. Go to local store and record quantity and part number of items or make a conservative guess at the prices.
 2. Place OPS order listing the normal quantity, unit, parts number, description.
+Use the "Not to exceed amount" column to give a conservative dollar amount needed for the purchase.
-3. check box in OPS for "order for pick up"
+3. Check box in OPS for "order for pick up"
 4. OPS will give a purchase order in the amount needed to pick up the items at the local store
 5. Return the receipt as the "packing slip"